All Articles

 Home-Based Food Businesses

-This has led to a small but genuine food ecosystem where you can order everything from homemade cakes and kueh to traditional desserts — all made in actual home kitchens by passionate cooks.
+One of Hougang's quiet strengths.
+Under the SFA home-based food business scheme, residents can legally prepare and sell food from their homes.
+This has created a small but genuine food ecosystem where you can order everything from cakes and kueh to traditional desserts — all made in actual home kitchens by people who genuinely care about what they cook.

-Sweet Potato Balls from Ah Ma Kitchen
+Sweet Potato Balls from Ah Ma QQ Bowl

-Order at ahmakitchen.com/products or WhatsApp us at +65 9788 4284.
+Order at ahmaqqbowl.com/products or WhatsApp us at +65 9788 4284.

 Finding Other Home-Based Sellers

-Why Hougang Is Worth Exploring
+Why Hougang Is Worth Your Time

 Start with Dessert